peow2373/The-Eye-of-the-Beholder/Process/README.md

 - Barkeeper can now join mid-fight!
 He will then punch the brute for breaking one of his chairs
 - Finished redesigning Combat + Dialogue scenes with the new UI
 - Fixed some bugs with hand sprites resizing
+- Webcam video is not resizable as well

 # 3/16/2021 Update
 Progress